mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 # Heuristic 2: Link "Shelley Addresses" with the Same "address_delegation_part"

-This script implements Heuristic 2 to link Shelley addresses that share the same `address_delegation_part`.
+This cell implements Heuristic 2 to link Shelley addresses that share the same `address_delegation_part`.
 It achieves this by creating a `stake_delegation_array` and resolving a `parents_heur2_array` to group addresses with shared delegation parts.

 #### Process